justSem/systemd-sandboxed-services/README.md

 Sometimes however - especially in professional environments - you might not be able to avoid using SystemD.

 The very least you could do in that case is to isolate your services as much as possible.
+And even if you _do_ like systemd, isolating your services is still a very good practice!